 Facebook groups can be used for a wide array of purposes, but some common ones for businesses include networking purposes, to build customer relationships and develop brand ambassadors, or as a support hub to help customers in need.

 It is always good practice to establish a goal before creating your Facebook group.
 Having a clear set goal and target audience in mind will help you properly configure your Facebook group, starting with the name of the group, and going all the way down to the fine detailed copy.
-Decisions will need to be made like whether or not you want the group to be private or public, who is going to help manage comments, will the group be targeted towards a specific location, etc.
+Decisions will need to be made like whether or not you want the group to be private or public, who is going to help manage comments, will the group be targeted towards a specific location, will you use it for social selling, etc.

 Overwhelmed?
 Don’t be!
 I’ve created this guide to walk you through the set-up process, and I also provide some reasons why doing so will benefit your business in the long run.
 Let’s start with the set-up process!